Adventures of Don Juan: Proposed 1945 film

 The project was reactivated in 1944, with Jerry Wald attached as producer, Alan Le May as writer, and Robert Florey as director.
 Flynn was meant to make it after finishing San Antonio.

 In January 1945 Herbert Dalmas and Harry Goldman were reportedly working on the script.
 (The time period of this film would change from Italy of the Borgias in the 1926 Barrymore version to 1620 Spain under Philip III.)

 In March 1945 Raoul Walsh was announced as director.
 Claudette Colbert was sought for the female lead.
 The proposed cast at this time only included Flynn, Victor Francen (as the King), and Dorothy Malone from the eventual film.

 The film was to have started filming in early May 1945 with a budget of $2 million.
 The studio set for Mexico City used in Juarez (1939) was turned into Madrid.
-Flynn did fencing training with Fred Cravens, and George Coulouris (the intended main villain) did extensive dieting for the role.
+Flynn did fencing training with Fred Cavens, and George Coulouris (the intended main villain) did extensive dieting for the role.
 According to studio publicity, 54 ladies were auditioned to play Juan's eight love interests and the film would use 124 different sets and over 3,700 costumes.

 Filming was postponed due to difficulty in sourcing costumes (there was a general post-war shortage) and an industry strike that affected construction and painting of sets.
 On May 9, the decision was made to postpone the film indefinitely, and the actors were assigned to other films.
 Flynn was put into Don't Ever Leave Me (which became Never Say Goodbye.)